 The Power Button connection is located on pins 1 and 2 of JF1.
 Momentarily contacting both pins will power on/off the system.
-This button can also be configured to function as a suspend button (with a setting in the BIOS - See Chapter 7).
-To turn off the power when the system is in suspend mode, press the button for 4 seconds or longer.
+To turn off the power when set to suspend mode, depress the button for at least 4 seconds.
 Refer to the table on the right for pin definitions.